kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 extraordinary region never made a more profound impression upon us than on the day when we bade it farewell.

-The Concordia basin, lying i the heart of the ranges, at the junction of their greatest glaciers, is the place above all others adapted for the base or point of departure for topographical work.
+The Concordia basin, lying in the heart of the ranges, at the junction of their greatest glaciers, is the place above all others adapted for the base or point of departure for topographical work.
 Four of the most important trigonometrical stations of the region are visible from it—K^2^, Gasherbrum IV, Bride Peak